Ingredients

 - Bake for 15-17 minutes or until the center is baked through and the edges are just starting to brown.
 Start checking at 14 minutes, as all ovens are different.

-- Remove from the oven and place pan on a cooling rack.
+- Remove from the oven and place the pan on a cooling rack.

-- Let the bars cool completely (this is important) before cutting into 16 squares with a sharp knife***.
+- Let the bars cool completely before cutting them into 16 squares with a sharp knife.

 Notes

-- We prefer cutting the bars into squares, and that’s what the nutrition facts below are based on.
-However, you can also divide the pan into 12-14 longer bars if you prefer (just be aware that they’ll each have slightly different nutrition info).
+I prefer cutting the bars into squares, and that’s what the nutrition facts below are based on.
+However, I can also divide the pan into 12-14 longer bars, if preferred.

 Nutrition Information